-In fall 1994, NBC trotted out a new medical drama, ER, during the 9 to 11 pm time slot on Sept 19.
-The Hollywood Reporter's original review of the first episode is below:
+On Sept.
+19, 1994, NBC trotted out a new medical drama, ER, during the 9 to 11 pm time slot.
+The Hollywood Reporter’s original review of the first episode is below:

 ER is blockbuster television.
 This medical drama, created and executive produced by Michael Crichton (who wrote the two-hour pilot airing tonight), brings the hospital milieu to a new intensity, engendering a combustible, urgent world that makes itself acutely felt.